ICAMS/kanapy-mtex/README.md

  - v6.2: Possibility of other geometries than ellipsoids as basic microstructure shapes
  - v6.3: Implementation of velocity-Verlet algorithm to integrate particle trajectories during packing
  - v6.4: Support of the [modular materials data schema](https://github.com/Ronakshoghi/MetadataSchema.git) for import and export of microstructures
- - v6.5: Switched from MTEX to Python ORIX library for EBSD import and analysis and generation of textures
+ - v6.5: Introduction of Kanapy-mtex branch; Standard Kanapy version now based on orix library

 ## Licenses